Create a content search

-After you run a Content Search, the number of content locations and an estimated number of search results are displayed in the search statistics.
-You can also quickly view statistics, such as the content locations that have the most items that match the search query.
+After you run a search, the number of content locations and an estimated number of search results are displayed on the search flyout page.
+You can quickly view statistics, such as the content locations that have the most items that match the search query.
 After you run a search, you can preview the results or export them to a local computer.

-To have access to the Content search page to run searches and preview and export search results, an administrator, compliance officer, or eDiscovery manager must be a member of the eDiscovery Manager role group in the Security & Compliance Center.
+To access to the Content search tool in the compliance portal (to run searches and preview results and export results), an administrator, compliance officer, or eDiscovery manager must be a member of the eDiscovery Manager role group in the compliance portal.
 For more information, see Assign eDiscovery permissions.

-On the Search page, click the arrow next to New search.
+On the Content search page, click New search.

 Alternatively, you can click the Show keyword list checkbox and the type a keyword in each row.
 If you do this, the keywords on each row are connected by a logical operator (c:s) that is similar in functionality to the OR operator in the search query that's created.

 Why use the keyword list?
 You can get statistics that show how many items match each keyword.
 This can help you quickly identify which keywords are the most (and least) effective.
 You can also use a keyword phrase (surrounded by parentheses) in a row.
-For more information about search statistics, see View keyword statistics for Content Search results.
+For more information about the keyword list and search statistics, see Get keyword statistics for searches.